colbyfayock/hyper-bros-trading-workshop/lessons/01 - Create a new Next.js ecommerce app from a starter project.md

 In order to make the best of our time, we'll be starting from an example Next.js app, using the same commandline tool, but by passing in an additional argument with our template.

+#### Goal

+Create a new Next.js application using the Hyper Bros.
+Trading Workshop Starter

 #### Resources
 * [Hyper Bros Trading Workshop Starter](https://github.com/colbyfayock/hyper-bros-trading-workshop-starter) (github.com)
 * [Create Next App](https://nextjs.org/docs/api-reference/create-next-app) (nextjs.org)